ehrpg/rules/docs/charactercreation/secondary.md

 # Secondary Abilities

 Apart from the primary abilities, your character also has a set of secondary abilities.
-These derive from your the ones above, and also change accordingly as they increase or are lowered.
+These derive from your abilities, and also change accordingly as they increase or decrease.

 ## Hit Points

 Hit Points (HP) are an abstraction of your characters physical well being and remaining health.
 As your character takes damage he or she loses hit points.
-If your character reaches the negative value of your maximum hit points your character is dead.
+If your character reaches the negative value of it's maximum hit points your character is dead.
 Below zero hit points your character is usually negatively impacted, or even unconscious.